 Virus Ravaging Brazil Despite Bolsonaro’s Denials

-RIO DE JANEIRO (AP) — After more than a week suffering a cough and fever — potential signs of Covid-19 — Maria do Espírito Santo went to a hospital in Manaus, Brazil’s biggest city in the Amazon rain forest.
+RIO DE JANEIRO (AP) — After more than a week suffering a cough and fever — potential signs of Covid-19 — Maria do Espírito Santo went to a hospital in Manaus, Brazil’s biggest city in the Amazon rainforest.
 There were no beds available, just a plastic chair, so her family took her home.

 The next day they brought her to an urgent care unit, where she was admitted and put on a gurney, said Isabelle Noronha, a 32-year-old relative, who waited outside for hours along with other patients’ anxious loved ones milling about in the darkness.